cloudera/CML_AMP_PromptBrew/README.md

 ### FE Setup

 - Navigate to the FE subdirectory (`cd ./FeApp`)
-- Make sure node is installed (if not, run `brew install node@20`)
+- Make sure node is installed (if not, run `brew install node@22`)
-- Run `pnpm install` (if pnpm is not installed on your system, install globally `brew install pnpm`)
+- Run `npm install`
-- Run `pnpm build` to get the contents of the webapp built for the python app to serve it up
+- Run `npm run build` to get the contents of the webapp built for the python app to serve it up
-- Start the dev server (`pnpm dev`) [if you want to run the dev server standalone, for debugging, for instance?]
+- Start the dev server (`npm run dev`) [if you want to run the dev server standalone, for debugging, for instance?]

 ### Python Setup